Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-01-16-Lab_1_Inverse_Kinematics.md

 - Implement functionality to control and read the position of all six joint angles of the UR5e in Webots.
 Open the robot's Proto file to find out how all its joins are called.
 Note that it takes a couple of seconds for the robot to "boot" and provide accurtate joint angles.
 You will therefore need to run robot.step() a couple of times.
 - Play with different poses of the robot by manually using its joints.
 Which joint angles should be "forbidden" to prevent damage to the robot or the environment?

-### Exercise
-Think about how you would implement a function that checks whether a set of joint angles is allowable or not.
+> Think about how you would implement a function that checks whether a set of joint angles is allowable or not.
 Is it sufficient to simply specify a range for each joint?
 Why not?
 Consult the UR5e manual to find out how a user can specify "keep out" zones.

 - Implement the forward kinematics for the UR5e robot.
 You can copy and paste code that you find online, but do not use a library as you will need to deliver a single file.
 Output the homogeneous transform for selected joint angles.
 - Write a function that tests whether a given set of joint angles will result in any point of the robot being left or right of a given plane.
 Notice the word "any".